 Here’s what we offer:

-• Re-examination program ($550): The full 12 hours of one-on-one instruction required by the DMV after three failed road tests.
+- Re-examination program ($550): The required in-vehicle re-examination course after three failed road tests.
 We handle the certification paperwork so you can focus on improving your skills.

 Don’t let a failed driving test define your experience.
 With the right preparation and the right instructor, you’ll be ready to pass.
 Register for lessons today and take the first step toward getting your Virginia driver’s license.